-I loved this coffee shop with a Colombian soul and one of the best coffees I've tried in New York to date.
-The place is super open, with lots of light and green details - try to grab the table next to the mythical Chester sofas to rest from your walk around the neighborhood!
+I loved Devocion coffee shop with a Colombian soul and one of the best coffees I've had in New York to date.
+The place is super open, with lots of light and green details.
+Try to get the table next to the mythical Chester sofas to rest from your walk through the neighborhood!

 The most 'foodies' will find in this area a paradise where to have the best coffees, brunches and menus of the city.
 If you want to organize your gastronomic route, take into account this list of places to eat in Brooklyn.